zitadel/zitadel/docs/learn/glossary/glossary.md

-# Resources
+# Glossary

-This chapter explaines some information about the resources provided by `ZITADEL`.
+This chapter explaines the wording used with `ZITADEL`.

 ## Organisation